fac28/comic-unity/README.md

 npm start
 ```

-2. Open your web browser and visit http://localhost:3000 to access Bookmarks2 locally.
+2. Open your web browser and visit http://localhost:3000 to access the app locally.

 ### For developers